What is bulletproof coffee?

 What are the potential downsides of bulletproof coffee?

-The fats included in bulletproof coffee are predominantly high in saturates – for example, just 1 tbsp of unsalted butter supplies 12.3g fat, more than half of which are saturates.
+The fats included in bulletproof coffee are predominantly high in saturates – for example, just 1 tbsp of unsalted butter supplies 12.3g fat, more than half of which is saturates.
 When combined with the recommended MCT oil, one cup of bulletproof coffee will supply more than your maximum daily reference intake for saturated fat (20g) and approximately 242-354kcal per cup (depending on the amount of butter added).

 It’s well known that caffeine gives us a boost, and it does this by acting as a trigger on our adrenal glands, the organs which manage our stress response.
 High intakes of caffeine over an extended period of time may tire the adrenal glands, which will impact our endocrine system and subsequent hormonal balance.
-Also, some people find that consuming caffeine activates the stress response, and may increase the body’s reaction to perceived stress during normal daily activities, such as in a work environment.
-Some animal studies have also suggested that the effect of caffeine on our adrenals may be particularly relevant at certain life-stages, such as during puberty.
+Also, some people find that consuming caffeine triggers a stress response, and may increase the body’s reaction to perceived stress during normal daily activities, such as in a work environment.
+Some animal studies have also suggested that the effect of caffeine on our adrenals may be particularly relevant at certain life stages, such as during puberty.

-Many of us consume caffeinated drinks for these stimulatory effects.
-Bulletproof coffee is typically consumed first thing in the morning, however, some experts argue that it may be better to wait until around 10am to drink your first coffee of the day.
+Bulletproof coffee is typically consumed first thing in the morning however, some experts argue that it may be better to wait until around 10am.
 This is because your natural cortisol levels generally peak between 8-9am, so the effect of caffeine may be more effective when they start to dip later in the morning.

 Is bulletproof coffee good for you?

 If you're considering incorporating bulletproof coffee into your diet, it's worth checking that your blood fats (including cholesterol) are not elevated.
-The current advice for those with cholesterol problems is to avoid an excessive intake of saturated fats, including butter.
-Speak to your doctor if you're concerned that your dietary choices may have an impact on your risk of heart disease.
+The current advice for those with cholesterol problems is to avoid high levels of saturated fats, including butter, in your diet.

 Kerry Torrens BSc.
 (Hons) PgCert MBANT is a registered nutritionist with a postgraduate diploma in Personalised Nutrition & Nutritional Therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.